letmaik/avatar-animator/README.md

 ## Configuration

 The configuration panel (top right in Avatar Animator; figure below left) allows the **choice of camera, avatar, background color, and display of debug information**.
-To **add a new background image**, drag and drop it into Avatar Animator.
-To **create a new avatar or modify and exiting one**, see [AVATARS.md](AVATARS.md), then to **add a new avatar** drag and drop it into Avatar Animator (note that new avatars will not be added to the `avatar` drop down menu).
+To **add a new background image**, drag and drop a PNG or JPEG file into Avatar Animator.
+To **create a new avatar or modify an existing one**, see [AVATARS.md](AVATARS.md).
+To **use a new or modified avatar** drag and drop the SVG file into Avatar Animator (note that the dropped avatar will not be added to the `avatar` drop down menu).

 In the latest versions of Avatar Animator, a simplified avatar editor (figure below right) is also available.
 This allows to **modify anchor (skeleton) points and colors** for existing avatars.
 Currently, when an anchor point is dragged, the position of any name-matching illustration anchor points are set to the same position.